mdrideout/junjo-ai-studio-deployment-example/README.md

 # Production VM Deployment

-Deploy Junjo Server to a cloud VM to provide a centralized observability backend for your AI applications running anywhere.
-Your applications will connect to your deployed Junjo Server instance via the gRPC ingestion endpoint.
+Deploy Junjo AI Studio to a cloud VM to provide a centralized observability backend for your AI applications running anywhere.
+Your applications will connect to your deployed Junjo AI Studio instance via the gRPC ingestion endpoint.

 ### 1. Creating a VM (Digital Ocean Example)